-The 2020 season reflected the second consecutive year the NZRLF was impacted by overseas market issues due to a combination of international trade disputes and COVID.
+The 2021 season reflected the third consecutive year that the NZRLF was impacted by overseas market issues due to a combination of international trade disputes and COVID.
 The impact can be observed in within-season trends, e.g. catch in February of 2020 was reduced to 6 t when normally up to 60 t of lobster are landed.
 These impacts can affect important indicators such as catch rate, at least on a monthly level.
-For example, the low CPUE estimate observed in February 2020 is clearly a reflection of market influences, rather than a reduction in lobster abundance.
+For example, the low CPUE estimate observed in February 2020 is clearly a reflection of market influences whereby normal fishing behaviour is not undertaken, rather than a reduction in lobster abundance.
 Despite these impacts, there are clear signals to indicate that the status of the NZRLF has improved in recent seasons.

-The current TACC in the NZRLF of 296 t is low in a historical context having been reduced from 360 t in 2016.
-Following an extended period of decline, some positive signals within key fishery indicators are now being observed.
-Legal-sized catch rates have increased by 36% since 2016 and are now the highest since 2011.
-Temporally, the increases were consistent across all months and particularly through the high catch period from December through to February.
+The current TACC in the NZRLF (excluding carry-over) of 296 t is low in a historical context having been reduced from 360 t in 2016.
+Following an extended period of decline, positive signals within key fishery indicators are now being observed.
+Legal-sized catch rates have increased by 62% since 2016 and are now the highest since 1999.
+Temporally, the increases were consistent across all months in 2021 and particularly through the high catch period from December through to February.
 Spatially, CPUE has increased in almost all of the primary MFAs and depth ranges where lobsters are targeted.

-At the broader spatial scale, Inner and Outer sub-regions have been in place for six seasons (since 2015) but with some differences in terms of performance.
-While the Inner sub-region catch rates have increased by 30%, those in the Outer sub-region has remained relatively stable.
+At the broader spatial scale, Inner and Outer sub-regions have been in place for seven seasons (since 2015) but with some differences in terms of performance.
+While the Inner sub-region catch rates have increased by 61% since 2015, those in the Outer sub-region have remained relatively stable at lower levels.
 In response, the TACC in the Outer sub-region was reduced from 60 t to 46 t in 2018.
-Over the last two seasons, catch in the Outer subregion has been low with 17 t and 27 t taken in 2019 and 2020, respectively, making assessment of the region difficult.
+Over the last three seasons, catch in the Outer sub-region has been low with 17 t, 23 t and 31 t taken in 2019, 2020 and 2021 respectively, making assessment of the region difficult.
 That withstanding, the recent catch levels would indicate that the overall exploitation rate is low.
 In addition, the catch rates in two key MFAs (7 and 8) have increased since 2016.

 As well as reduced catch levels, recent increases in catch rate are likely driven by improved recruitment to the fishable biomass, particularly over the last five seasons.
-After a long-term decline from 1998 to 2015, undersized abundances have increased by 69% and are above the TrRP.
+After a long-term decline from 1998 to 2015, undersized abundances have increased by 77% and are above the TrRP.
 Given that the period between PRI and recruitment to the fishery is approximately one year, this has translated to increases in legal-size CPUE.

-Recent recruitment increases are supported by independent model estimates of recruitment as well as current trends in mean weight.
-Variations in mean weight inform fishery recruitment with lower mean weights resulting from influxes of small lobsters into the fishable biomass and higher mean weights resulting from several consecutive years of low recruitment.
-Decreases in mean weight were observed over the last four seasons, further supporting evidence of fishery recruitment.
+Recent recruitment increases are supported by independent model estimates of recruitment as well as current trends in mean lobster weight.
+Variations in mean weight inform fishery recruitment with lower mean weights resulting from influxes of small lobsters into the fishable biomass (or removal of larger lobsters by the fishery) and higher mean weights resulting from several consecutive years of low recruitment.
+Decreases in mean weight were observed over the last five seasons, further supporting evidence of fishery recruitment.

 In relation to increased medium-term recruitment, correlations between PSI and model estimated recruitment in the NZRLF are strong when assuming a three to four-year period from settlement to recruitment.
-Given the above average settlement from 2016 to 2018 (noting that 2017 was the highest on record), this indicates that recruitment in 2020 and 2022 is predicted be above the long-term average (assuming a four-year lag).
+Given the above average settlement from 2016 to 2018 (noting that 2017 was the highest on record), this indicates that recruitment in 2020 and 2022 is predicted to be above the long-term average (assuming a four-year lag).